 Endometriosis for many women is just a massive pain in the behind (or the tummy, to be precise).
 It can be tricky to treat and often needs a lot of time, money and persistence to get any resolution to pain, gut disturbances and improvements in fertility.

 Western medicine has some answers when it comes to treatment, but unfortunately, many of these involve drugs and surgery, which can compromise health further.
-I always recommend undergoing a course of acupuncture and Chinese medicine for any endometriosis pain, as it can have great outcomes with minimal side-effects.
+I always recommend undergoing a course of acupuncture and Chinese medicine for any endometriosis pain, as a more natural treatment approach.
 Alongside acupuncture, I recommend trying out the following top three remedies you can easily do at home.

 Castor oil packs are a very traditional method for treating endometriosis, fibroids, period pain and even lower back pain.
 Castor oil is absorbed directly into the skin and in traditional medicine has properties that move blood and blockages which cause pain.